mentels/loom_switch/README.md

     end.
 ```

+In the ls_metrics:handle_packet_in/2 call timestamp is made and rememberd
+based on the Switch Datapath Mac, message Xid and packet_in BufferId.

 The time is measured when correspoding of_packet_out is sent from a controller:
 just after the packet is encoded an before it is sent to the socket
 (another snippet from of_driver/of_driver_connection_erl):